NIST

 (algorithm)

 Definition: Search an array or list for two keys at once by using the bitwise or of the keys as the search key.
-When a possible match is found, compare against each key against the item.
+When a possible match is found, compare each key against the item.

 Generalization (I am a kind of ...)